DexeHecimal/Basic-Attack-Detection/README.md

 - _Automated packet capture **[24 hour based timestamps]**_

 ### You may need to change some paremeters
 _Please ensure that your primary nic's name is correct in the capture.sh file.
 Make sure that your discord webhook's/embed is customized for your service.
-Discord-Webhook python3 module documentation: https://pypi.org/project/discord-webhook/._
+Discord-Webhook python3 module documentation: https://pypi.org/project/discord-webhook/.
+Also, depending on your network environment you may find it beneficial to increase the default packets(s) threshold to avoid false positivies from occuring._

 ### Depencies & Installation Guide:
 ##### Ubuntu/Debian Distrobutions